 As investors, we all have access to a staggering array of investment products and strategies.
-Although this range of choice can sometimes be overwhelming, ultimately these different approaches all fall into two broad classifications - (i) actively managed investments and (ii) passively managed investments.
+Although this range of choice can sometimes be overwhelming, ultimately these different approaches all fall into one of two broad classifications – (i) actively managed investments and (ii) passively managed investments.

 Actively managed investing focuses on trying to “pick winners” – that is, selecting those investments (e.g. shares, bonds, funds) which are expected to have the best chance of outperforming the market as a whole.
 This often involves the use of highly skilled (and usually highly paid) professional fund managers and financial advisors whose job it is to identify those investments which are likely to deliver the best overall returns – whilst simultaneously seeking to avoid those opportunities which are expected to underperform.
 Active investors also aim to “time the market” in order to maximise returns and will therefore adjust their asset weightings and exposures in order to take advantage of market surges and contractions.
 While an active management style can involve a broad range of methods and techniques – whether it be so-called fundamental analysis of financial performance, technical analysis of trading patterns or macroeconomic analysis of market themes – all these approaches have the common goal of attempting to identify and profit from future investment trends.